-Say goodbye to meat this month!
-We’ll tell you how to make it through Veganuary like a pro...
+Say goodbye to meat!
+We tell you how to make it through Veganuary like a pro...

 Whether you like it or not, veganism is gaining traction in Singapore.
-From delicious vegan spots to the plant-based alternative Impossible Foods sprouting its way to popular establishments, 2020 has been an exciting year for vegans or for anyone who loves meatless fare.
-And it’s only gonna get better in 2021…
+From delicious vegan spots to the plant-based alternative Impossible Foods sprouting its way to popular establishments, it’s an exciting time for vegans or for anyone who loves meatless fare.
+And it’s only gonna get better…

 Top tips on how to survive Veganuary

 If you’re looking to dip your toes into this plant-based lifestyle for the new year, be it for your health or the environment, this is the month to do it.
 In all honesty, you can go vegan anytime, but you’d be more inclined to stick to it now as you’ll see more vegan content online in January.

 A play on words, Veganuary encourages people to ditch meat, dairy, eggs and honey in January.
 After originating from the UK in 2015, Veganuary has since gained popularity all over the world.
 We don’t know about you, but we definitely need a month-long detox from all the festive turkeys and roast meats.

 In theory, it might seem easy, but the first few days can be challenging.
 So, buckle up and read on to find out how to successfully complete Veganuary.
 And who knows, you might ditch meat for good.

 1. Dig into a breakfast of champs

 You know the saying: breakfast is the most important meal of the day.
 Start the day with the right food and your body will thank you later.
 Try adding fermented foods such as plant-based milk yoghurts to your diet.
 In a rush?
 Go for wholewheat toast with avocado or tahini.

 2. Choose forks over knives